Freedom of religion in Asia by country: Government practices

 Religious gatherings in locations other than government-approved houses of worship are forbidden, although this is not enforced in practice.
 Religious organizations seeking to import religious texts must request approval from the Ministry of Endowments and Religious Affairs (MERA).

-Omani law prohibits the defamation of any religion.
+Omani law prohibits the defamation of any Abrahamic religion.
 Public proselytization is also forbidden.
 The MERA monitors sermons to ensure that their content is politically acceptable to the government.

 Civil courts adjudicate cases according to the nonsectarian civil code.
 The law states Shia Muslims may resolve family and personal status cases according to Shia jurisprudence outside the courts, and retain the right to transfer their cases to civil courts if they cannot find a resolution within the Shia religious tradition.
 The law allows non-Muslims to seek adjudication of matters pertaining to family or personal status under the religious laws of their faith or under civil law.

 Citizens may sue the government for violations of their right to practice religious rites that do not disrupt public order; there are no known cases of anyone pursuing this course in court.